jackokring/miChronos/README.md

 =========
 White Board New Kit
 -----------------
-Thereis a release for the new white board kits, with the new sensor type.
+There is a release for the new white board kits, with the new sensor type.
 I can not as yet compile for this as the CCS needs a full licence for this.
 Until there is perhaps some libraries made up.

 Notes on Source
 --------------